Curt Cignetti: 2024 season

-Cignetti on ESPN's College GameDay at IU.

 Cignetti was named head football coach at Indiana University on November 30, 2023, to replace the recently dismissed Tom Allen.
-Shortly after his hiring, he drew media attention for his confident remark, telling reporters, "I win.
-Google me," when asked about his coaching record.
-Cignetti guided Indiana to its first 8–0 start since 1967, then to a 9–0 record, marking a program milestone, and finally to a 10–0 start, the best in Indiana football history.
-The Hoosiers achieved their first-ever 11-win season, highlighted by a victory over defending national champions Michigan, earning the team national recognition, a top-five ranking, and a College Football Playoff berth.
-Indiana finished the season being ranked number ten in the country with an 11–2 record, their season ending with a loss to Notre Dame in the first round of the 2024–25 College Football Playoff.
+Shortly after his hiring, he drew media attention for his confident remark, telling reporters, "It's simple, I win.
+Google me." when asked how he was selling his vision for the program to recruits and transfers.
+Cignetti guided the Hoosiers to a 10–0 start, the best in Indiana football history.
+The Hoosiers achieved their first-ever 11-win season, earning the team national recognition, a top-five ranking, and a College Football Playoff berth.
+Indiana finished the season ranked No. 10 with an 11–2 record, their season ended with a loss to Notre Dame in the first round of the 2024–25 College Football Playoff.

-Indiana University extended Cignetti partway through his first season with a new eight-year contract.
+Indiana extended Cignetti during his first season with a new eight-year contract.
 The deal doubled his salary to $8 million annually and included commitments to upgrade the football program, such as stadium enhancements and increased athlete and staff compensation.